RNN based Incremental Online Spoken Language Understanding: Results

 \subsection{Multi-task Frameworks}

-To bridge the gap between offline SLU and the online system, we experiment with multi-task learning frameworks, described in Section~\ref{sec:multi_task} and~\ref{sec:multi_task_fb}.
-From the results presented in Figure~\ref{fig:results}, it is apparent that the multi-task frameworks provide better accuracies.
-Comparing the vanilla multi-task model (see Section~\ref{sec:multi_task}) and the feed-back version (see Sections~\ref{sec:multi_task_fb}), the feed-back version achieves better accuracies for utterance sequence lengths of 1 and 3.
+From Fig~\ref{fig:results} (Oracle, EOS and Oracle\&EOS), it is apparent that the multi-task frameworks provide better accuracies for intent detection.
+However, the EOS detection performance is similar to the independent EOS system.
+Comparing the vanilla multi-task model and the feedback version, the feedback version achieves better accuracies for utterance sequence lengths of 1 and 3.
 We believe this is because the feed-back version is more sensitive to training data which was limited to utterance sequence lengths of 3.

-An important observation is that with the multi-task framework, especially the feedback version, the performance approaches to that of the offline SLU system (96.18\%), for the utterance sequence length of 3 (predicted EOS accuracy = 95.06\%; Oracle\&EOS accuracy = 96.1\%).
+However, with the evaluation on ASR outputs presented in Fig~\ref{fig:asr_results} the advantages of the multi-task model with EOS feedback is much more evident.
+We find that the multi-task model with EOS feedback consistently outperforms the other architectures for all the utterance sequence lengths.
+We believe this is because the system relies on EOS information more in the presence of the noise (errors) in ASR transcripts.
+And since the EOS predictor is more robust to errors in the transcript (see section~\ref{sec:eos_pred}: an absolute drop of approximately 3\% with EOS predictions versus $>$ 6\% absolute drop in performance with intent detection), it is able to provide the crucial information required to switch intent states at utterance boundaries.